Staying present. Mindfulness. Living consciously.

 We are not on some universe-controlled carnival ride being tossed around only to come to a stop somewhere and then having to gather our wits back and walk off into a new direction.
 That’s just not how life works.

 We are creating our future by what we are feeling, thinking, and doing right now.
 Mindfulness insures that we’re intentionally ordering up the future we want.
 This fact is why it is so important that we stay present and in control over how we are thinking and feeling right now.

 One, so we can keep those thoughts and feelings positive and directed where we want them.
 And two, so we can actually feel deep in our body, and down to our toes, the morsels of joy and comfort that we are experiencing right now.

 If we won’t take the time to enjoy what we have, there’s no reason for the universe to serve up increase because we aren’t taking in and using what is already available to us.

 It all makes sense when you think about it.
 If we’re not using what we have, then getting more would be like clutter – something no one needs more of.

-As a reformed chronic worrier, I do have to take special care to keep myself grounded well with my feet firmly on the ground and my head in the space I need it to be in rather than floating off finding new concerns to feel anxious over.
+As a lifelong chronic worrier (somewhat in remission at the moment), I do have to take special care to keep myself grounded well with my feet firmly on the ground and my head in the space I need it to be in rather than floating off finding new concerns to feel anxious over.